advplyr/audiobookshelf/readme.md

 ### Apache Reverse Proxy

-Add this to the site config file on your Apache server after you have changed the relevant parts in the <> brackets, and inserted the path to you certificates.
+Add this to the site config file on your Apache server after you have changed the relevant parts in the <> brackets, and inserted your certificate paths.

 For this to work you must enable at least the following mods using `a2enmod`:
   - `ssl`
   - `proxy_module`